-The Plan, excluding confidential annexures and supporting documents, is available for public viewing online at the Douglas Shire council website at https://douglas.qld.gov.au/community/disaster-and-emergency-information/local-disaster-management-group/ in PDF format.
+The current Local Disaster Management Plan (LDMP) (the Plan), excluding confidential annexures and supporting documents, is available for public viewing online at the Douglas Shire Council website at Douglas Disaster Management Plans in .pdf format.
 Alternatively, a hard copy can be viewed at 64-66 Front Street, Mossman Administration Building, Mossman, 4873.

-The LDMP has been distributed in accordance with the distribution list detailed in the latest LDMG Members List.
+The LDMP has been distributed in accordance with Table 3 of this document.
 It is the responsibility of each individual or agency in receipt of this LDMP to ensure the current plan is maintained.